Yorkshire jewellers suspected of money laundering banked £700,000 in cash in black bin bags in one day

-NatWest, part of the Royal Bank of Scotland group, is facing sentencing at Southwark Crown Court after admitting breaching anti-money laundering regulations.
+NatWest, part of the Royal Bank of Scotland group, was fined £264,772,620, ordered to pay £4,297,466 in costs and made a £460,047 confiscation order at Southwark Crown Court after admitting breaching anti-money laundering regulations.

 Bradford jewellers Fowler Oldfield’s predicted annual turnover when taken on as a client by the bank was £15 million but some £365 million was deposited over five years, including £264 million in cash.